build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 * The result will be a view similar to the following:

 ![API Response Body](images/06-api-response-body.jpg "API Response Body")
-* Where the most important part to test the other methods will be the id.
-We are going to copy that and test the Read.
+* The most important part of the response is the id.
+We are going to copy that and use it to test the Read method.

 ![API Response Body from DynamoDB](images/06-api-response-from-dynamodb.jpg "API Response Body from DynamoDB")
 * As we can see, we get exactly the same information that we had using the Create method, with the difference that this  time we are retrieving the object directly from the Database and not evaluating the image through Amazon Rekognition.
 This also improved significantly the response time from the Read vs the Create.